Mephedrone: United Kingdom

 Professor Shiela Bird, a statistician at the Medical Research Council, suggested the ban of mephedrone may lead to more cocaine-related deaths.
 In the first six months of 2009, the number of cocaine-related deaths fell for the first time in four years, and fewer soldiers tested positive for cocaine in 2009 than in 2008.
 She suggested this may have been due to users switching to mephedrone from cocaine, but cautioned that before full figures are available for 2009 and 2010, it will be difficult to determine whether mephedrone saved lives, rather than cost them.
 Other supposedly legal drugs have filled the gap in the market since mephedrone was made illegal, including naphyrone (NRG-1) (since made illegal) and Ivory Wave, which has been found to contain MDPV, a compound made illegal at the same time as mephedrone.
 However, some products branded as Ivory Wave possibly do not contain MDPV.
 When tested, some products sold six weeks after mephedrone was banned, advertised as NRG-1, NRG-2 and MDAI, were found to be mephedrone.
-A Drugscope survey of drugs workers at the end of 2012 reported that mephedrone use was still widespread in the UK and that there increasing reports of problematic users.
+A Drugscope survey of drug workers at the end of 2012 reported that mephedrone use was still widespread in the UK and that there were increasing reports of problematic users.
 It was being taken as not only a "poor man's cocaine" but also amongst users of heroin and crack cocaine.
 Cases of intravenous use were also reported to be on the increase.